 Digital Arts, Social Sciences and Humanities

-- The Digital Arts, Social Sciences, and Humanities programme is co-taught by staff from Digital Humanities, Computer Science, HIT Lab NZ, and a variety of specialty subjects in the College of Arts, and include tutorials with interactive technologies such as robotics and 3D printing.
+The Digital Arts, Social Sciences, and Humanities programme is co-taught by staff from Digital Humanities, Computer Science, HIT Lab NZ, and a variety of specialty subjects in the College of Arts, and include tutorials with interactive technologies such as robotics and 3D printing.

 Prior study in English, media studies, computer science or history at school is helpful – but the best background is simply an interest in digital culture, technology, and ideas that shape the digital world.